LaMiller0000/TODO-Buddy/README.md

         - Re animated the sprites from the previous list, with extended animations such as:
             - default and evolved
-            - idle, sleep and dead for both default and evolved versions
+            - idle, sleep and dead for both default and evolved versions Report 4:
+        - Continued to develop documentation and weekly report
+        - Wrote final technical report
+        - Build Buddy Interactions Class
+        - Built foundational scripts for Buddy Interactions Class
+        - Added Drop down menu with buddy options to the UI of the Buddy Screen